novoalab/NanoConsensus/README.md

 ![NanoConsensus_scheme](/img/NanoConsensus_scheme.png)

+*NanoConsensus* performs the following steps:
-The first step of *NanoConsensus* analysis is to run the four different RNA modification detection algorithms in a pairwise manner - comparing a WT against an IVT sample through [NanoMod](https://biocorecrg.github.io/master_of_pores/nanomod.html) module from [Master of Pores](https://github.com/biocorecrg/master_of_pores).
-These algorithms will provide results at position and at transcript level.
+* **1. Running RNA modification detection softwares** The first step of *NanoConsensus*  runs the four different RNA modification detection algorithms (EpiNano, Tombo, Nanopolish and Nanocompore) in a pairwise manner (i.e. comparing a WT/control/condition1 against an IVT/Knockout/Condition2 sample.
+This step is implemented in the form of Nextflow pipeline, and has been embedded [Master of Pores](https://github.com/biocorecrg/master_of_pores), in the form of an updated [NanoMod](https://biocorecrg.github.io/master_of_pores/nanomod.html) module.
+These algorithms will produce scores (p-values, differential error or differential current intensity) at per-transcript level for each individual position.

-*NanoConsensus* extracts the data from a specific transcript and software, it then performs Z-Score normalization for each dataset provided.
-The candidate positions are then selected by the resulting Z-Score which must be higher than the provided threshold the default value of which is 5.
-This threshold is able to be changed at the users discretion.
-In the following step, candidate positions from all software are extended into 5-mers.
-Flexible overlapping is then performed, providing those regions supported by data from two or more softwares, which are then saved as putative modified sites.
+* **2 Z-Score normalization** *NanoConsensus* then performs Z-Score normalization for each dataset and method (EpiNano, Tombo, Nanopolish and Nanocompare), in a per-transcript manner.
+Z-scores are then used to select candidate RNA modified positions for each independent software, which must be higher than the provided user-defined threshold (default value = 5).

+* **3 Flexible overlapping** In the following step, candidate positions for each individual software identified in step 2 are extended into 5-mers.
+Flexible overlapping is then performed to identify overlapping k-mers across softares.
+The regions supported by two or more softwares are then saved as putative modified sites.

-*NanoConsensus* uses the median of the rescaled Z-score, which is rescaled between 0 and 1, at a specific position from each of the four different softwares providing a nanconcensus score for that position.
+* **4 Rescaling of Nanoconsensus scores** *NanoConsensus* uses the median of the rescaled Z-score, which is rescaled between 0 and 1, at a specific position from each of the four different softwares providing a nanconcensus score for that position.
 This is performed at all positions across the determined transript.

-In the last step, the *NanoConsensus scores* from all previously identified as putative modified sites are verified.
+* **5** In the last step, the *NanoConsensus scores* from all previously identified as putative modified sites are verified.
 This verification is performed by comparing the *Nanoconsensus score* to a threshold which is determined by the median of the *Nanoconsensus scores* across the entire transcript multiplied by an integer, with 5 as the default value.
 The decisive verified results are then reported whilst all unverified results are discarded.

 ## Installation
 If needed, install *Master of Pores* from its github repository: